 Power Plant(Noise Records - 1999)

 More of the same, except it's starting to sound uninspired this time and the tracks vary more in style.
 If, after listening to five albums with Hansen's vocals, they still bother me and get in the way of the music, then I think it is safe to conclude that they are just not for me, regardless of how much he improves.
 They are simply too thin and wobbly for the most part, except on occasion when he puts in extra effort, layers dual vocal lines, or sings with backing vocals.
 I don't think it has to do with the mixing, but that may be a factor as well.
-He also attempts his best Judas Priest impression on some tracks like 'Anywhere in the Galaxy' and 'Gardens of the Sinner' and they aren't bad, surpisingly, but they are definitely mixed too low.
+He also attempts his best Judas Priest impression on some tracks like 'Anywhere in the Galaxy' and 'Gardens of the Sinner' and they aren't bad, surprisingly, but they are definitely mixed too low.
 Fewer keyboards are used this time around, thankfully, but several of the choruses and solos splice together speed/power with pop-metal or cheesiness, and there seems to be a lot of 'copying' of styles from various bands: The aforementioned Judas Priest tracks, a bit of Maiden on 'Razorblade Sigh', a touch of Yngwie on 'Wings of Destiny', and a painfully cheesy Manowar tune 'Heavy Metal Universe', and Queen on 'Armageddon'.
 There is also a metallized cover of 'It's a Sin' (Pet Shop Boys), and a corny heavy-metal track 'Short as Hell'.
-In short, weak vocals and too much pop-metal, which is a pity, because I still like the speed-metal guitars.
+In short, some good stuff drowned in weak vocals and too much pop-metal, which is a pity, because I still like the speed-metal guitars.

 No World Order!(Metal-Is Records - 2001)

 This time around, the speed-metal is replaced with slower paced heavy metal and a whole lot of Judas Priest borderline heavy-thrash.
 But its the new energetic sound that catches your ears first, creating a first impression that this the best Gamma Ray album to date.
 The music erupts out of your speakers with power.
 But then you realize that it is all generic-sounding power, some of it cliched, some of it dull or uninspired.
 Several tracks splice together Judas Priest with melodic power-metal with a sprinkling of Maiden-esque guitars, and other tracks are plainer heavy metal, some of them cheesy or cliched, or sounding like a thrashier WASP on a bad day.
 On 'Eagle', for example, the Judas Priest muscular metal and the melodic power-chorus seem to cancel each other out.
 Copying Judas Priest is not a bad thing, besides the uninspired feel of the music that is, except that Hansen's vocals are very inconsistent, some of them pretty good, and others wobbly and thin.
 Other standouts include the good 'Heart of the Unicorn' that also blends Priest with melodic power-metal, the bad 'Heaven or Hell' with its glam-metal choir and cheesy keyboards, 'Solid' is another pretty good Judas Priest track, a couple of good power-metal tracks 'Dethrone Tyranny' and 'Follow Me' and the surprisingly good but overlong ballad closer 'Lake of Tears'.
-Altogether, a handful of good tracks, and a good energetic sound and production overall, but too inconsistent and generic-sounding to enjoy as a whole and to compel me to come back to it.
+Altogether, this presents a handful of good tracks, and a good energetic sound and production overall, but it is too inconsistent and generic-sounding to enjoy as a whole and to compel me to come back to it.
 I'm just about ready to give up on Gamma Ray.

 Skeletons in the Closet(Metal-Is Records - 2003)